aymericfloyrac/NLP-Political-line-classification/README.md

 - a folder ```data``` which contains the data cleaning scripts and the hyperparameters for our models,
 - a folder ```utils``` which contains useful scripts,
 - a script ```classifiers.py```which contains the deep learning models architecture,
-- a notebook ```Project.ipynd``` which displays our approach and the results.
+- a notebook ```Project.ipynb``` which displays our approach and the results.
 It is entirely runnable from Google Colab (instructions in the notebook).